edawson/ROV-spec/README.md

 meaning:
 - They are prefixed with their storage medium (e.g. "gs://" for GCE or "file://" for local storage)
 - If files are local, the system name is tagged.
+For many users within organizations, this is sufficient to identify them.
+If external use is required, we encourage defining a globally unique system name (e.g. NIH-Biowulf)
-- An md5sum digest is included with every input.
+- An md5sum digest is included with every input and output

 ### Parameter types
 Parameters represent inputs that are not stored on a fileystem, and therefore